 The National Woollen Museum (below right) in Drefach Felindre is fascinating, as is the John Nash designed house at Llanerchaeron, which is a traditional working farm, with a walled garden and tearoom.
 At nearby Lampeter, the the Jen Jones Quilt Centre (below left) has an exhibition of traditional Welsh and American quilts, as well as regular craft courses.

 The Aberaeron Fish Seafood Festival, held on the quayside in early July is a must for local foodies.
 Or to get up close to the magnificent Welsh Cob horses, join the throng at Cardigan’s Barley Saturday parade of horses and vintage vehicles.

-Aberystwyth is a vibrant university town, and its Arts Centre is a hive of activity with art exhibitions, theatre, concerts as well as arts courses and workshops.
+Aberystwyth is a vibrant university town, and its Arts Centre is a hive of activity.
+Events here include art exhibitions, theatre, concerts as well as arts courses and workshops.
 The nearby National Library of Wales not only has manuscripts but a collection of art, and other material that tell the story of a nation and its people.

 When is the best time of year to go?

 Right now!
 The colours of May are beautiful – the hedgerows are full of bright spring flowers, bluebell woods and yellow gorse clad hillsides, as well as the different greens and blues of the woods and the sea.
 Winter is quite mild too, and the inland bogs are surprisingly beautiful with hues of brown and red.